danemacaulay/concat-vs-async/README.md

 In the other each file is concatenated and loaded with one request

-The times displayed for the concatenated version of this test are within a much smaller range when compared to unconcatenated.
+The times displayed for the concatenated version of this test are within a much smaller range than when compared to unconcatenated.

+This test is run under optimal network conditions, with no real header payload, practically no latency, and high bandwidth.
+In real world conditions, all of these factors spread over each request can push page load time higher and higher.

 ## Installation